juliusmeier/steers-test/_sources/pages/data.md

 | pv | number | Solar PV availability for Denmark on 16th and 17th of May 2015 based on SARAH dataset retrieved from renewables.ninja | MW | https://www.renewables.ninja/ |

 :::{note}
 The time series data can be found in `data/timedata.csv`.
+Click [here](https://github.com/juliusmeier/steers-test/blob/main/data/timedata.csv) to be directed to the file.
 :::